 Family Travel InsuranceHolidaying with the family and you need some travel insurance?
 Planning a vacation for the family over the school holidays can be very stressful and time-consuming.
 Let us relieve some of that stress and keep you on schedule by organising your family travel insurance coverage for you and your family today.

-Here is an example of some of the coverage provided by our policies which could ideally suit your family while travelling on holiday:
+Here is an example of some of the coverage provided by nib travel insurance policies which may suit your family's needs while travelling on holiday:

-- Unlimited Medical and Dental on all policies
+- Unlimited Medical is available on all international policies

 Choose the right season